 You can choose how best to do this tracking: You can:

 - Use Excel spreadsheets to track daily word counts and other targets

-You might also find it useful to note moods and conditions and see the effect that has on productivity.
-You might write more productively in a noisy or quiet spot, with or without a cup of coffee, or just after an exercise session.
+You might also find it useful to note your moods and writing conditions and see the effect these have on productivity.
+You might write more productively in a noisy or quiet spot, with or without a cup of coffee, or before or just after exercising.

 7. Be accountable to someone

 Tracking your goals and progress creates accountability, but it also helps to appoint someone as a kind of accountability overseer.
 If you have a writing friend either online or offline, check in with each other.
 You can even create little challenges and competitions.
 Some writers even meet for ‘writing dates.’
 If a social component, and having someone who checks in on how its going helps, a writing coach is also a sound option.
 There are writing productivity apps, too, that help you keep accountable.
 Some even fine you if you don’t reach the goal you have set.

 If you can keep your enthusiasm high you are more likely to be productive.
 You might find it helpful to make a list of the things you love about your novel and about writing to refer to when you are feeling your passion flag.
 Keep it in a journal you page through for inspiration.
 Find one thing you like in each scene you write, that makes you say ‘I did that’.
 And remember that you can and will do more.

 9. To become a productive writer avoid burnout